wp-plugins/new-year-countdown-clock/readme.txt

 3. Go to Plugins > Installed, and activate the plugin,
 4. Go to Appearance > Widgets, and drag the widget to a sidebar,
 5. Select the countdown type, size, colors, or background from the setting menu
+6. Email any problems widgets at mycountdown.org, we will respond promptly
-6. Please rate our plugin!
+7. Please rate our plugin!

 == Screenshots ==